KhronosGroup/glTF/extensions/2.0/Khronos/KHR_technique_webgl/README.md

 #### Program Instances

 The `program` property of a technique creates an instance of a shader program.
-The value of the property is the index of a program defined in the asset's `programs` dictionary object (see next section).
+The value of the property is the index of a program defined in the asset's `programs` property (see next section).
 A shader program may be instanced multiple times within the glTF asset.

 Attributes and uniforms passed to the program instance's shader code are defined in the `attributes` and `uniforms` properties of the technique, respectively.

 #### Attributes

 The `attributes` dictionary property specifies the vertex attributes of the data that will be passed to the shader.
-Each attribute's name is a string that corresponds to the attribute name in the GLSL source code.
-Each attribute's value is an [attribute](#reference-technique.attributes) object, where the type (GL types such as a floating point number, vector, texture, etc.) and semantic of the attribute is defined.
+Each attribute's key is a string that corresponds to the attribute name in the GLSL source code.
+Each attribute's value is an [attribute](#reference-technique.attributes) object, where the type (GL types such as a floating point number, vector, etc.) and semantic of the attribute is defined.

 #### Uniforms

 The `uniforms` dictionary property specifies the uniform variables that will be passed to the shader.
-Each uniform's name is a string that corresponds to the uniform name in the GLSL source code.
-Each uniform's value is a string that references a [uniform](#reference-technique.uniforms) object, where the type (GL types such as a floating point number, vector, texture, etc.) and potentially the semantic and default value of the uniform is defined.
+Each uniform's key is a string that corresponds to the uniform name in the GLSL source code.
+Each uniform's value is a string that references a [uniform](#reference-technique.uniforms) object, where the type (GL types such as a floating point number, vector, etc.) and potentially the semantic and default value of the uniform is defined.

 When a material instances a technique, the name of each supplied value in its `values` property must correspond to one of the uniforms defined in the technique.